 Botanical Name: Lupinus

-Lupine growing in the wildflower meadows are a treat to watch!
-The flowers grow on tall and showy spires.
+Lupine growing in the wildflower meadows is a treat to watch!
+The Purple Flowers grow on tall and showy spires.

 23. Lilac